sitcomlab/simport-learning-app/README.md

 - Optional: Setup emulators as needed for testing the app on a computer
   - Within XCode: `Window` → `Devices and Simulators` → `Simulators`)
 - For running on physical devices, XCode requires that you’ve connected a Team to the project → [more information here](https://developer.apple.com/documentation/xcode/running-your-app-in-the-simulator-or-on-a-device)
+- Make sure to run `pod install` in your terminal before building when dependencies have changed

 > 📝 With [Capacitor][capacitor], the native build projects are supposed to be checked into version control.
 > This avoids duplicate config and simplifies writing native code without creating plugins.